mdn/content/files/en-us/web/html/element/video/index.md

 - `loop`
   - : A Boolean attribute; if specified, the browser will automatically seek back to the start upon reaching the end of the video.
 - `muted`
-  - : A Boolean attribute that indicates the default setting of the audio contained in the video.
+  - : A Boolean attribute that indicates the default audio mute setting contained in the video.
 If set, the audio will be initially silenced.
-Its default value is `false`, meaning that the audio will be played when the video is played.
+Its default value is `false`, meaning the audio will be played when the video is played.
 - `playsinline`
-  - : A Boolean attribute indicating that the video is to be played "inline", that is within the element's playback area.
+  - : A Boolean attribute indicating that the video is to be played "inline", that is, within the element's playback area.
 Note that the absence of this attribute _does not_ imply that the video will always be played in fullscreen.
 - `poster`
   - : A URL for an image to be shown while the video is downloading.
 If this attribute isn't specified, nothing is displayed until the first frame is available, then the first frame is shown as the poster frame.
 - `preload`